brent-soles/CS487-DB-Generator/part-two/Readme.md

 * Postgres buffer manager: http://www.interdb.jp/pg/pgsql08.html

 The Postgres buffer pool is constructed from what are called ‘slots’.
 A slot is the equivalent of a page in any other DBMS.
 Each slot holds 8KB of data; the same amount as a page in memory.
 Once data has been loaded into a slot in the buffer pool, the algorithm that manages which pages are evicted, is the clock algorithm.
-In addition when Postgres detects it is set to read large amounts of data, the system will allocate a Ring buffer on the side (basically an on-demand small amount of memory to store temporary data) in order to improve buffer performance.
+In addition when Postgres detects it is set to read large amounts of data, the system will allocate a Ring buffer on the side (basically an on-demand small amount of data to store temporary data) in order to improve buffer performance.

 #### MySQL
 Digging through the MySQL docs, we were unable to land on a definite answer for the default size of pages or the default size of memory MySQL is allocated.
 The docs mentioned this aspect is left up to user discretion.
-Despite this, the docs go on to detail MySQL uses a variation of the Least Recently Used algorithm.
-The LRU algorithm employed by MySQL uses a head and tail pointer to memory to track older/inactive pages not really used, and newer/active pages, respectively.
-Everything the the ‘old’ list is candidate for eviction when a need arises.
+Despite the documentation being vauge about the storage size, the docs go on to detail MySQL uses a variation of the Least Recently Used algorithm in order to determine which pages will be evicted from the buffer pool.
+The LRU algorithm employed by MySQL uses a head and tail pointer to track older/inactive pages and newer/active pages, respectively.
+Everything the the ‘old’ list is candidate for eviction when a need for space arises.

 ---
 # Performance Experiment Design